 - (2) Represents outstanding PSUs held on December 30, 2023 that remain subject to performance and forfeiture provisions.
 The number represents the larger of the number of underlying PSUs (1) assuming threshold PSUs are achieved, or (2) if first fiscal year performance of the three-year award has exceeded the threshold, the next highest performance measure (target or maximum).
-In this chart, 2022 performance exceeded threshold levels and 2023 performance exceeded threshold and target levels, and thus the number of PSUs for 2022 is the target number of such shares that can be delivered in the future and the number of PSUs for 2023 is the maximum number of such shares that can be delivered in the future.
-The one-time December 2021 PSU grant made to Mr. LaPlume in December 2021 has not yet met the threshold performance level, and thus the PSUs for this grant are the minimum number of such shares that can be delivered in the future.
-2022 PSUs granted in 2022 vest on December 28, 2024 and 2023 PSUs granted in 2023 vest on December 27, 2025 and will be paid out in the first calendar quarter of 2025 and 2026 respectively, as unrestricted shares of Charles River common stock after final TSR performance is assessed and payout amounts are approved by the Compensation Committee.
+In this chart, 2022 performance exceeded threshold levels and 2023 performance exceeded threshold and target levels, and thus the number of PSUs for 2022 is the target number of such shares that can be delivered in the future and the number of PSUs for 2023 is the maximum number of such shares that can be delivered in the future and the number of PSUs grant made to Mr. LaPlume in December 2021 has not yet met the threshold performance level, and thus the PSUs for this grant are the minimum number of such shares that can be delivered in the first calendar quarter of 2025 and 2026 respectively, as unrestricted shares of Charles River common stock after final TSR performance is assessed and payout amounts are approved by the Compensation Committee.
 PSUs granted in 2021 are not included in this number since they are considered fully vested as of the end of fiscal year 2023, notwithstanding the fact that final payment amounts were approved by the Compensation Committee in the first calendar quarter of 2024. - (3) The unexercisable stock options vest on 5/29/2024. - (4) One half of the unexercisable stock options vest on each of the following dates: 5/28/2024 and 5/28/2025. - (5) One half of the unexercisable stock options vest on each of the following dates: 5/02/2024 and 5/02/2025.